 - Defending Endangered Species Act protections for the bi-state sage grouse

-- Encouraging responsible renewable energy development on public lands
+- Encouraging responsible development in California’s deserts

 - Challenging environmentally harmful large-scale desalination